Hot Springs, Arkansas: Government

+I.W.
+Carhart was the first mayor of Hot Springs.

 Hot Springs operates under the council-manager form of city government, one of the two most common forms of local government in the United States, and common in smaller municipalities.
 The city is divided into six districts, which elect a city director to the seven-member board of directors.
-As a body, the board is the prime executive branch of Hot Springs government whose duties include making policy, creating a budget, and passing resolutions and ordinances.
+As a body, the board is the prime executive branch of the Hot Springs government whose duties include making policy, creating a budget, and passing resolutions and ordinances.
 The seventh member is a mayor elected at-large by Hot Springs.
 The mayor presides over city functions in an official capacity and manages the municipal government, without legislative authority.
 City director elections are held every four years, but are staggered such that elections for three districts coincide with the election of the President of the United States and four occur in November of "off years".

 Education

+The Hot Springs Special School District was created in 1881, and St. Mary's Academy was opened in 1882.

 Hot Springs public primary and secondary education includes five school districts, ultimately leading to graduation from five different high schools.
 The vast majority of Hot Springs is included in the Hot Springs School District, which leads to graduation from Hot Springs High School.
 Sections of southeastern Hot Springs are within the Lakeside School District, leading to graduation from Lakeside High School, located southeast of town Some eastern sections of Hot Springs are in the Cutter–Morning Star School District, leading to graduation from Cutter–Morning Star High School.
 The a few pieces to the north are within the Fountain Lake School District, leading to graduation from Fountain Lake High School.
 In small pieces in the west, students are to be enrolled in Lake Hamilton School District, which leads to graduation from Lake Hamilton High School.

 The Arkansas School for Mathematics, Sciences, and the Arts (ASMSA), an advanced statewide program within the University of Arkansas System and National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology, is also located in Hot Springs.
 A two-year residential program, ASMSA was established in 1993 and is available to students from across the state following acceptance.
 Hot Springs Christian School is the only private provider of K–12 education in Hot Springs.
 The only accredited post-secondary educational opportunity in Hot Springs is at National Park College.
 Created from a merger between Garland County Community College and Quapaw Technical Institute, the college enrolls approximately 3,000 students annually in credit programs.
 Champion Baptist College, an unaccredited four-year Christian vocational college associated with Gospel Light Baptist Church, is also located in Hot Springs.
 Champion Baptist College was issued a Letter of Exemption from Certification by the Arkansas Department of Higher Education to offer church-related courses and grant church-related degrees.

 Hot Springs previously had a Catholic grade school for black children, St. Gabriel School; it closed in 1968.